10 Superstitions and Their Meanings

 I haven't heard the sound that used to rock our family home to its foundation since moving out on my own years ago.
 Perhaps my mother was the catalyst since she had experienced the bizarre phenomena in various places since childhood.

 Whether an unexpected sound that seems to come out of nowhere is a heads up from the other side that danger is imminent or a completely benign occurrence is up for interpretation.
-In my family home it was the former, without a shadow of doubt.
+In my family home, it was the former, without a shadow of a doubt.

 6. Stepping on a Grave

 It is a long-held belief that one must use caution while visiting the sacred grounds of a cemetery.
 For many, to place your feet upon the grave of one who is at eternal rest is an act of disrespect that will be followed swiftly by a spate of bad luck.

 I can remember, as a child, my mother grabbing me and pulling me away from my uncle's burial site when I walked on the mound of dirt under which he lay.
 I went on to receive a stern lecture from, not only her but my aunts as well.
 Apparently, I had inadvertently opened the whole family up to unseen evil-doers that dwell among the headstones.
 Who knew?

 To say that I was scarred by the experience is an understatement.
 Although nothing horrible happened as a result of my having trodden on hallowed ground; the whole ordeal was upsetting to an impressionable child.

 Graves are a point of contention for various people.
 In an interview with talk show host Mike Douglas in the 1970s, actor George Raft illustrated how deeply some people are affected by even the mere mention of the word.